 A growing number of banks, including Goldman Sachs, Citi and JPMorgan, have warned a "Brexit" could hurt London's position.

 Opponents of the EU say Britain would do better to trade with the world from outside the bloc.
 Opinion polls show voters are split on the issue, with 40 percent wanting to remain in the EU and about the same proportion saying they would opt to leave.

 Law firm Clifford Chance said its research showed that under five possible scenarios for Britain leaving the European Union, the financial services sector - which accounts for about a 10th of Brtain's gross domestic product - would be harmed.

 "The success of the UK financial services industry is to a large extent built on EU Internal Market legislation.
 To abandon this for some untried, unknown and unpredictable alternative would carry very significant risks," said Malcolm Sweeting, a senior partner of Clifford Chance.

 "The UK is a powerful player in the EU and should retain the capacity to push for reform as a member," he said.

-Cameron has pledged to hold a referendum if he wins in 2015, while the opposition Labour Party has said any Labour government would be unlikely to hold such a vote this decade.
-(Editing by Andrew Roche)
+While Cameron has pledged to hold a referendum if he wins in 2015, the opposition Labour Party has said any Labour government would be unlikely to hold such a vote this decade.
+(Additional reporting by Kylie MacLellan; Editing by Andrew Roche and Sophie Walker)